 The traditional cotton theatre velvets feature a directional-pile and a striking matte finish.
-Choose one of the stylish colours of the velours Puccini, Verdi and Bellini, or discover the budget range of 100% cotton velvets, including the medium-weight Velours Hamlet.
+Choose one of the stylish colours of the velours Puccini, Verdi and Bellini, or discover the range of 100% cotton velvets, velours Hera, Iris and Maia.

 While cotton velours are chemically treated to make them flame-retardant (FR), IFR polyester velvets are produced using materials that are inherently and permanently flame-resistant.
 These stage velvets are ultra-low maintenance and more resistant to moisture or wrinkling than any other kind of theatre velvet.
 This makes them more suited for touring than cotton stage velvets.

 Learn more about Trevira CS theatre curtains.